Premature Ventricular Beats

 - Feeling the heart beating (palpitations)

-- Ambulatory or holter monitoring —continuous cardiac monitoring.
-This may be used if you have symptoms but heart rhythm disturbance does not show up on an ECG.
+if the heart rhythm disturbance does not show up on an EKG.
 This type of monitoring is helpful because it measures heart activity over a longer period of time.

 - If you consume caffeine and/or alcohol, do so in moderation